mystoragebox/Jellyfin-Tweaks/README.md

  Under Dashboard -> General you will see a custom CSS field, copy the CSS tweaks you would like to use into this field and save.
 For a better explination please see the [Jellyfin CSS Customization](https://jellyfin.org/docs/general/clients/css-customization.html) documents.
 There's more styles and resources on that page that I use for my install so it's well worth checking out.
 ## Jellyfin_Tweaks.css
  Below is a list of the tweaks in order on the stylesheet.
- * *Count* - colours for the count and played indicator on TV Shows covers
+ * *Count* - colours for the count and played indicator on TV Show covers
  * *Hover buttons* - change the colour of the favorite and watched buttons on the content covers
  * *Nav and icon colour* - changes the active colour of the icons and navigation
  * *Logo colour*